Explanatory machine learning for sequential human teaching: Conclusions and further work

 \section{Conclusions and further work}

-Previous publications \cite{US2018,lun2021} on the topic of comprehensibility have investigated the classification of explanatory machine learning into beneficial and harmful categories.
+Previous publications \cite{lun2021,US2018} on the topic of comprehensibility have investigated the classification of explanatory machine learning into beneficial and harmful categories.
 The current work proposes an extension of frameworks of comprehensibility \cite{US2018} and explanatory effects \cite{lun2021} to account for the effects of sequence teaching.
-Owing to the reduction in the size of the hypothesis space \cite{playgol}, we hypothesise that learning concepts with increasing complexity enables humans to learn more compact target hypotheses.
+Owing to the reduction in the size of the hypothesis space \cite{playgol}, we hypothesise that learning concepts with increasing complexity enables humans to learn the target hypotheses given limited working memory capacity.
 This conjecture is supported by our empirical results.

-We have identified an instance of sequential teaching curricula in which learning merging before learning sorting results in a better human comprehension of sorting in contrast to learning sorting before learning merging.
+In the limited scope of our experiment which focuses on human learning of sorting algorithms, we have identified an instance of sequential teaching curricula in which learning merging before learning sorting results in a better human comprehension of sorting in contrast to learning sorting before learning merging.
 This result demonstrates an improvement in human comprehension as a result of learning concepts with increasing complexity.
 We refer to the cognitive window \cite{lun2021} to account for the lack of explanatory effects on human comprehension of merging.
 It is difficult to improve human comprehension from explanations generated from machine-learned rules when the cognitive cost of the task is already low.
 In this case, explanations do not cause a sufficiently high improvement in the cognitive cost of performing the task.
-However, we have taken a rather conservative approach which has led to interesting preliminary results of sequential teaching curricula in a specific domain.
-We also acknowledge the potential of extending comprehensibility definitions beyond symbolic machine learning and our noise-free framework for future work.
+However, we have taken a rather conservative approach which has led to interesting preliminary results of sequential teaching in a specific domain.
+While this work is an extended investigation of machine learning comprehensibility based on translated logic programs, we also acknowledge the potential of developing comprehensibility definitions beyond symbolic machine learning and our noise-free framework for future work.